 See thefor pay period dates and payment dates.

 The University deducts the required federal and state taxes from an employee’s earnings:

 All employees should complete a W-4 tax withholding election.
-For tax filing information (including international), refer to the Service Center's Tax Filing Resource Page.
+For tax filing information (including international), refer to UW-Shared Services, Service Operations Tax Filing Resource Page.

 Employees Exempt from Taxes:

 - Advanced Opportunity Fellows, Fellows, Grad Interns/Trainees, Post-Doc Fellows, and Scholars/Trainees are exempt from Social Security and Medicare taxes.
 These employees are not exempt from federal and state income tax but the University will not withhold federal or state income tax from their earnings.
 Employees may be responsible for paying taxes on income when they file their tax return if they work in one of these positions.
 See IRS Publications 505 and IRS Publication 970 for more information.

 - UW System student employees are exempt from Social Security and Medicare taxes if enrolled and attending classes as a graduate or undergraduate student at the University of Wisconsin on at least a half-time basis.
 Half-time status is defined by each institution and is determined at the end of the add/drop period each semester.
 See UW System Administrative Policy 206 (formerly G18A), Student FICA Exemptions for specific rules.

 Employees are eligible to have certain benefit deductions taken on a pre-tax basis.
 Having benefits taken on a pre-tax basis reduces taxable income so less is paid in taxes.
 The chart below describes how each benefit is deducted.